 Arraignment When Charged With a Criminal Offense in Massachusetts

-In an effort to help ease any anxiety you may be feeling, I want you to understand that the arraignment date is mostly an administrative court date in which you will appear (very briefly) in front of the judge.
-When you arrive at the court house, you can look for signs which may indicate which court room to appear in or you can always head to the clerk’s office if you have any questions or are confused.
+In an effort to help ease any anxiety you may be feeling, Attorney DelSignore want you to understand that the arraignment date is mostly an administrative court date in which you will appear (very briefly) in front of the judge.
+When you arrive at the courthouse, you will check into probation so they can do a basic intake; the check in process is to make sure you appeared for your arraignment as some charged with a criminal charge will fail to appear and default.
+The check in process with probation is designed to let the Court know you appeared for your arraignment.

 When at the court house, try to get a copy of your police report to fax or email over to us DelSignore Law.
 We will review the police report and give you a good idea of what to expect as your case proceeds.
 In the meantime, contact us at DelSignore Law whether you are awaiting your arraignment date or have been given a pretrial date, so we can get started on your case.